telerik/ajax-docs/controls/grid/appearance-and-styling/different-styles-in-each-hierarchy-level.md

 Sometimes you may search the option to have different appearance settings for the table in hierarchical grid when one of the predefined [ skins ]({%slug grid/appearance-and-styling/skins%}) is applied.
 Since the skin definitions will override any additional css classes for the nested tables, you will need to put an *!important* keyword to the corresponding inner tables styles in order to take precedence over the grid table rendering.
 Thus the corresponding appearance setting will dominate over the style specified in the **Styles.css** file of the chosen skin.

-Below is a sample approach:
+Below is a sample approach that works for both RenderMode Classic and Lightweight:

 ````ASP.NET
 <html ASP.NETns="https://www.w3.org/1999/xhtml">